Herb Planters Help You Produce Irresistible Tastes

 - If your herbs become too big for the container, divide them, and replant the excess clumps in other containers.
 Herb gardens make great gifts.

-- If you are drying some of your herbs, collect them on a dry day at the end of the summer, and place them out of the sunlight with air circulating around them, preferably not the garage.
+- If you are drying some of your herbs, collect them on a dry day at the end of the summer, and place them out of the sunlight with air circulating them, preferably not the garage.
 You can hang them upside down in a warm room either in the open air or in brown bags tied with twine. after five or six days, rub them from the stem onto paper and then into airtight containers.
 Discard the stems and the pieces that fail to crumble.

-It is joy to have curly parsley, sweet basil, and tasty chives growing on your windowsill or just outside your kitchen door where they can be snipped fresh and added to salads, soups, casseroles, and sandwiches.
+It is a joy to have curly parsley, sweet basil, and tasty chives growing on your windowsill or just outside your kitchen door where they can be snipped fresh and added to salads, soups, casseroles, and sandwiches.
 You may also want to learn how to use herbs in remedies to improve and maintain health if that subject interests you, and you can have quality, chemical-free ingredients if you grow your own in handy herb planters.